 One of the pleasures in Lisbon is riding the quant old trams around.

-Speaking of pleasure, the city is also famous for its sweet tartlets!
+Speaking of pleasure Lisbon is also known for its good food.

 You will find beautiful churches and cathedrals throughout the whole region.